skorks/escort/README.md

 5. Create new Pull Request

 ### TODO
-- if no arguments are provided should take argument/arguments from STDIN (ctrl-d to stop inputting arguments)
+- if no arguments are provided should take argument/arguments from STDIN (ctrl-d to stop inputting arguments) unless configured via app.no_arguments_valid to be a valid without any arguments passed, just options/flags DONE
+  - do readme on no arguments and mandatory arguments DONE
 - exception hierarchy for gem and better exit codes (better exception handling for the whole gem)
-- support for configuration files for your command line apps (ability to switch on and off default creation of config file, an option to read specific config file instead of the default, a flag to create a default config in a specific directory, the ability to by default read a config file by walking up the directory tree, the ability to set the config file name, config file options should be validated just like the command line options, ability to configure global options and command specific options, ability to configure extra user data that may be needed)
+- support for configuration files for your command line apps
+  - the ability to set the config file name
+  - ability to switch on and off default creation of config file
+  - an option to read specific config file instead of the default
+  - a flag to create a default config in a specific directory
+  - the ability to by default read a config file by walking up the directory tree
+  - config file options should be validated just like the command line options
+  - ability to configure global options and command specific options (through the file)
+  - ability to configure extra user data that may be needed (through the file)
+- refactor so that objects passed into the dsl only have dsl methods available to call
 - how to preoperly do logging and support various modes (e.g. verbose, log anything other than output to STDERR, use rubies logging facilities, with some kind of sensible default log format, should a logger be accessible to the whole app automagically)
 - how to properly do exit codes and exception catching for the app
 - better support for before and after blocks with explanations and examples of usage